 - Dragon King’s Daughter | Address: 1126 Bardstown Road

-Taco Luchador in the Highlands neighborhood is legit, y’all.
+Taco City Louisville in the Highlands neighborhood is legit, y’all.
 Ever since Lia’s Mexican, California-born & raised husband saw Buffalo Chicken as a meat option for a burrito in Chicago, he’s been suspect about Mexican food in the Midwest.

-But Taco Luchador is delicious – and not the typical tex-mex style that you’ll find in the rest of Louisville.
+But Taco City Louisville is delicious – and not the typical tex-mex style that you’ll find in the rest of Louisville (though we do, surprisingly, have a wide variety of excellent tacos in town – check out our guide to the best tacos in Louisville).

-We highly recommend the mole braised chicken tacos, whose sauce is a touch spicier than mole usually is but every bit as aromatic and rich, as well as the perfectly crispy carnitas tacos!
+We highly recommend the mole braised chicken tacos, whose sauce is a touch spicier than mole usually is but every bit as aromatic and rich, as well as the super savory tinga tacos.

 Homemade Ice Cream & Pie Kitchen